 Something or someone didn’t want us returning to New York…or at least in a timely fashion.
 It took us over 3 hours to get to our hotel from the airport.

 Let me break it down:

-All in all it took almost as much time to get form the airport to the hostel as it did returning to New York from Iceland.
+All in all, it took almost as much time to get from the airport to the hostel as it did return to New York from Iceland.
 You think that would have bothered us but no, we just laughed it off cause really, what else would you do?